On this page, we give you a general overview of:

 What are the benefits of taking magnesium?

 Magnesium is one of a number of essential nutrients your body—and every one of its vital organs—needs to work properly and efficiently.
-Not only does it convert the food you eat into energy, but it benefits your body by:
+Not only does it convert the food you eat into energy, but magnesium benefits your body by:

 - strengthening bones